 Calle 73 # 51-14, Medellín, Colombia, +5 74 320 85 07

-Adventurous foodies will find a feast for all the senses at El Cielo, run by chef Juan Manuel Barrientos who has taken his native city by storm with his experimental kitchen creations based on molecular cuisine.
+Adventurous foodies will find a feast for all the senses at El Cielo, run by chef Juan Manuel Barrientos who has taken his native city by storm with experimental kitchen creations based on molecular cuisine.
 The imaginative menu features local ingredients prepared with technical complexity and creative innovation.
 Think frozen mists of herbs and jars of liquid nitrogen.
 Under a glass ceiling, diners tuck into an elaborate 11 or 20 course tasting menu divided into sensory ‘moments’.
-Some no bigger than a single bite but each are a joy to swallow.
+Some no bigger than a single bite.
 These include artichoke-stuffed prawns, macaroons with champagne jelly, and decadent rose petals with which to wipe your hands after eating.

 Carrera 40 # 10A 22, Poblado, Medellín, Colombia, +5 74 268 3002

-Situated in a thatched roof house, there is something utterly beguiling about Amelia with its quaint décor comprising a mosaic-tiled floor, wooden beams and cupboards, and intriguing religious imagery brandished across the walls.
+Situated in a thatched roof house, there is something utterly beguiling about Amelia with its quaint décor comprising a mosaic-tiled floor and intriguing religious imagery brandished across the walls.
 The restaurant offers a Swiss themed menu on which the fondue and crêpes are the main draws.
-Come with a group of friends to share el fondue mixto: a decadent ensemble of rich melted cheese and chunks of charcuterie, to be washed down with a bottle of red wine.
+Come with a group of friends to share el fondue mixto.
+A decadent ensemble of rich melted cheese and chunks of charcuterie, which is to be washed down with a bottle of red wine.
 Follow this with an indulgent sweet crêpe topped with chocolate sauce, vanilla ice-cream, and a zesty berry sauce.